ibizaman/selfhostblocks/README.md

 $ nix build .#checks.${system}.vm_postgresql_peerAuth
 ```

-### Speed up CI
+### Upload test results to CI

-Github actions do not have hardware acceleration and tests could timeout when running there.
-The
+Github actions do now have hardware acceleration, so running them there is not slow anymore.
+If
-easiest way to speed up CI is to push the test results to cachix.
+needed, the tests results can still be pushed to cachix so they can be reused in CI.

 After running the `nix-fast-build` command from the previous section, run: